 Warm climates can vary greatly, not just in USDA zone, but also in the amount of rainfall, temperature fluctuations, and duration and intensity of heat.
 So there is no one size fits all growing advice.
-In general, spring blooming bulbs can be planted in fall and winter.
+In general, most spring-blooming bulbs can be planted in fall and winter.
 The warmer your climate, the later you should plant.
 But check with your Cooperative Extension Service for local recommendations.

 01 of 10

 There are hundreds of alliums to choose from.
-Alliums are ornamental cousins of the onion and aren’t usually bothered by animal pests.
-The exception is the vole, which will eat newly planted bulbs over the winter.
-The flowers are globes, umbrels or sprays, that sit a top long straight stems.
+Alliums are ornamental cousins of onion and garlic and aren’t usually bothered by animal pests precisely because of the taste.
+(The exception is the vole, which will eat newly planted bulbs over the winter.)
+The flowers are globe-shaped umbrels or sprays that sit atop long straight stems.
 There’s a variety of colors and heights to blend into any garden.
-Two of the best are ‘Purple Sensation’, shown here, and Allium cristophii, which looks like a lit sparkler.
-(Zones 4 - 10)
+Two of the best are ‘Purple Sensation’, shown here, and Allium cristophii (star of Persia) which looks like a lit sparkler.

 02 of 10

-This tall member of the Amaryllidaceae family is topped with a circle of trumpet shaped flowers, usually either white, pink or some combination of the two.
-Plant so that the neck of the bulb is just above the soil and give it plenty of water while it’s growing.
-Although it likes heat, it doesn’t like being dry.
-(Zones 8 - 11)
+This tall member of the Amaryllidaceae family is topped with a circle of trumpet-shaped flowers, usually either white, pink, or some combination of the two.
+Plant them so that the neck of the bulb is just above the soil and give it plenty of water while it’s growing.
+Although it likes heat, it prefers fairly moist soil.

 03 of 10